kovapatrik/homebridge-blueair-purifier/README.md

 ### Features

 - **Simple Login Mechanism** - all you need is your username and password to get started.
-- **Semi-automatic detection and configuration of multiple BlueAir devices.** By default - all of your supported devices are made available in HomeKit.
+- **Semi-automatic detection and configuration of multiple BlueAir devices.**
+- **Fast response times** - the plugin uses the BlueAir API to communicate with the devices.

 ## Known Issues